WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 ## Introduction

-Wasabi is a Bitcoin wallet, tailor-made to protect your privacy.
+Wasabi is an open-source, non-custodial, privacy-focused Bitcoin wallet.
 It is a piece of software that runs on your computer and helps you to manage your bitcoins.
 You can generate a new set of private keys, or import already existing ones.
 With Wasabi you can receive bitcoins into your full control, and you can send them to someone else without needing permission from any other person or entity.
-There is also a powerful CoinJoin feature to help obfuscate your transaction history.
+There is also a powerful [CoinJoin](/using-wasabi/CoinJoin.md) feature to help obfuscate your transaction history.

 ## Installing Wasabi